ellaqezi/strata-hadoop/Cassandra/Cassandra.md

 * maximum 1000 nodes for cassandra
     * scale Cassandra horizontally
 * coordinator node picked by driver
-* you never have to take the cluster down (not for updating, adding nodes, taking out nodes, etc)
 * seed nodes introduce the rest of the cluster to the joining nodes
 * any node can be seed nodes (2 or 3 nodes that will always be there, valid ip addresses)
+> you never have to take the cluster down (not for updating, adding nodes, taking out nodes, etc)

 ## Peer-to-peer
 * partitioned tolerance